China - Data Protection Overview

 China's data protection regime is in a period of change and there has been significant progress in the field of data protection legislation in recent years.
 The Personal Information Protection Law ('PIPL') entered into effect on November 1, 2021, and is China's first comprehensive data protection law.
 The PIPL governs personal information processing activities carried out by entities or individuals within China and, together with two other key laws on cybersecurity and data protection; namely the Cybersecurity Law (only available in Chinese here); an unofficial English version of the Law is available here) ('CSL') and the Data Security Law ('DSL') introduces a new data protection regime for China.

-In addition, the Civil Code of the People's Republic of China ('the Civil Code') effective on 1 January 2021, expressly provides the right of privacy and personal information protection.
+In addition, the Civil Code of the People's Republic of China ('the Civil Code') effective on January 1, 2021, expressly provides the right of privacy and personal information protection.
 The express protection of personal information under the Civil Code represents a new era of privacy and personal information protection.
-Meanwhile, new supporting rules (such as guidelines and standards) are expected in near future and beyond as China's cybersecurity, data security, and personal information protection framework continues to evolve.
+Meanwhile, new supporting rules (such as guidelines and standards) are expected in the near future and beyond as China's cybersecurity, data security, and personal information protection framework continues to evolve.

-Nonetheless, there are also specific requirements under laws and regulations that govern specific industry sectors, such as the telecommunications, finance, healthcare, network services, consumer, e-commerce, and transportation.
+Nonetheless, there are also specific requirements under laws and regulations that govern specific industry sectors, such as telecommunications, finance, healthcare, network services, consumer, e-commerce, and transportation.

 For the purpose of this Overview, we will not discuss data protection in specific industry sectors.

-At the time of this Guidance Note's publication, the CSL, the DSL, and the PIPL altogether constitute the three fundamental pieces of legislation in respect of cybersecurity and data protection in China.
-The relevant implementing rules are still in the progress of being drafted.
+At the time of this Guidance Note's publication, the CSL, the DSL, and the PIPL altogether constitute the three fundamental pieces of legislation with respect to cybersecurity and data protection in China.
+The relevant implementing rules are still in the process of being drafted.
 Changes over time will be addressed by means of successive updates to this Guidance Note.